cjkoepke/five-recent/README.md

 ![Admin View](https://github.com/cjkoepke/five-recent/blob/master/docs/five-recent-admin.png "Administration View Example")

 ## Installation
+### Via ZIP
+If you don't want to deal with building and/or terminal, simply download this repo as a ZIP file and install like a normal WordPress plugin.

+### Via Terminal
 In a terminal (I use [Hyper](https://hyper.is/) and love it), navigate to your local WordPress' plugin folder:
 ```bash
 $ cd /path/to/wordpress/plugins/